A guide to growing your own in the city of Oxford. Lots of us do!

 Some of these are seriously only luxury options!

 Buy a good spade and fork, and thick enough gloves to tackle brambles.
 Your tools should be balanced just above the head, where the metal of the handle stops and the wood of the handle takes over.
 If the balance is wrong it'll be a pain to use, every time.
 Don't get the biggest tools possible - they'll be too heavy and make life difficult.
 Don't buy really cheap tools.
-We bought a spade at Fred's Discount Centre, and upon jumping onto it to sink it into the earth, it bent.
+We bought a £5 spade, and upon jumping onto it to sink it into the earth, it bent.